bmsgit1/digit_classification/README.md

   Training took 16.019150959 seconds

 - network3.py is the chapter 3 implementation.
 Same as network2.py with improved weight initialisation, cross-entropy cost, and L2 regularisation.
-  Example run of a three layer network with sizes [784, 30, 10], learning rate = 0.5, 30 epochs, regularisation factor = 5.0 and mini batch size of 10 gives:
+  Example run on an Apple M2 CPU of a three layer network with sizes [784, 30, 10], learning rate = 0.5, 30 epochs, regularisation factor = 5.0 and mini batch size of 10 gives:

   _% python3 training_run.py_
   Epoch 0: 9349 / 10000 (93.49%)